February Gardening Chores: 29 of the Best, Most Helpful Tips

 - Don’t have a nest box yet?
 This is the perfect time to set them up.
 Nesting birds will be scouting for suitable homes soon!

 - If bird feeding has turned into a favorite activity this winter, consider adding trees and shrubs that’ll provide cover and food for your backyard birds.
-Planting suitable shrubs, trees, vines, and evergreens for the birds will provide wild food sources and nesting habitat.
+Planting suitable shrubs, trees, vines, and evergreens for the birds will provide wild food sources and nesting habitats.

 - At your bird feeding station include a selection of bird feeders such as tube, hopper, and platform to accommodate the feeding habits of different birds.

 - Late winter storms often bury birds’ natural food supplies, and a well-stocked bird feeder will provide life-giving nourishment to our feathered friends during the cold weather months.

 - Continue to turn and prune house plants regularly.
 Pinch back new growth to promote bushier plants.